 seL4 Center of Excellence

 seL4 is the first formally verified microkernel, which offers fundamental software separation properties and provides new opportunities to build assured computer systems.
 The goals of the seL4 Center of Excellence include maturation of seL4 technology, stabilization of the software distribution, training and expanding the user base, and developing much needed capabilities required by the Department of Defense, other government agencies, and commercial applications.
-The seL4 Center of Excellence is currently being led by Intelligent Automation Inc. (Principal Investigator: Dr. Jason Li).

 Please check out upcoming seL4-related training opportunities in the Training section of this website.